ibm-cloud-docs/codeengine/eventing.md

 Set up your {{site.data.keyword.cos_full_notm}} event subscription by using the `sub cos create` command.
 For a complete listing of options, see the [`ibmcloud ce sub cos create`](/docs/codeengine?topic=codeengine-cli#cli-subscription-cos-create) command.
 {: shortdesc}

-For example, create a {{site.data.keyword.cos_short}} subscription event that is called `mycosevent` for a bucket that is called `mybucket` that is subscribed to an app called `myapp`.

 ```
 ibmcloud ce sub cos create --name mycosevent --destination myapp --bucket mybucket